MAHESHWARYANALA/Lloyds-Assessment/README.md

 ******************************************************************************************************************
 Steps to follow:

-install Playwright by running the command:    ==>    npm init playwright@latest
+Install Playwright by running the command:    ==>    npm init playwright@latest

-install Cucumber by running the command:    ==>  npm i @cucumber/cucumber
+Install Cucumber by running the command:    ==>  npm i @cucumber/cucumber

 Install cucumber reporting by running the command:  ==>  npm install cucumber-html-reporter --save-dev